HohShenYien/insta-next/README.md

 password: secret
 ```

 Note: I've used a free version of the web & database server.
-You can expect them to run slow due to that reason.
+You can expect them to run slow or even break due to that reason.
+(Mainly due to the limit of 5 concurrent sessions of the database)

 ## 🛠 Installation & Set Up
 Please refer to the blogs for the full installation process with explanation, but here's the full installation for the final codes